fedy97/telegram-crypto-bot/README.md

 - `/deleteportfolio`: it deletes a portfolio (requires `MONGO_DB_URI`)
 - `/prices`: it lists all saved coins' buy prices (requires `MONGO_DB_URI`)
 - `/withdraw`: it withdraw funds from different platforms.
 Right now only Kucoin is available
-- `/chains`: it checks which chains are available for deposit/withdraw for a specific coin, for a specific platform
 - `/balance`: it checks balance for the specified exchange (platform)
 - `/trade`: it performs a buy/sell action, by specifying the type (limit/market), ticker, amount and optionally the limit price